Relaby/R6StatsTrackerDiscordBot/README.md

 - Customizable command prefix.

 ## Usage
-To use the bot, simply invite it to your Discord server and start using the provided commands. (https://discord.com/oauth2/authorize?client_id=1206808503931371540&scope=bot&permissions=8)
+- To use the bot, simply invite it to your Discord server and start using the provided commands. (https://discord.com/oauth2/authorize?client_id=1206808503931371540&scope=bot&permissions=8)
-Grab stats of Xbox, Playstation, and PC!
+- Grab stats of Xbox, Playstation, and PC!
+- .ranked [platform] [username]

 ## Setup
 1. Clone this repository.